 app starts the activity in the camera app that captures a photo, that activity

 runs in the process that belongs to the camera app, not in your app's process.

 Therefore, unlike apps on most other systems, Android apps don't have a single entry

 point (there's no

 Because the system runs each app in a separate process with file permissions that restrict access to other apps, your app cannot directly activate a component from another app.
-The Android system, however, can.
-So, to activate a component in another app, you must deliver a message to the system that specifies your intent to start a particular component.
+However, the Android system can.
+To activate a component in another app, deliver a message to the system that specifies your intent to start a particular component.
 The system then activates the component for you.

 An intent is created with an